ashleve/lightning-hydra-template/README.md

 **Why you might want to use it:**

 ✅ Save on boilerplate <br>
-Easily add new models, datasets, tasks and experiments.
+Easily add new models, datasets, tasks, experiments, and train on different accelerators, like multi-GPU, TPU or SLURM clusters.

 ✅ Education <br>
 Thoroughly commented.
 You can use this repo as a learning resource.